With 75 seasons under our belt, we may be one of Denver’s oldest orchestras, but we certainly don’t act our age.

 Adam Flatt came on board as music director in June 2010.
 Adam’s dynamic and inspiring leadership over the next three years continued Horst’s legacy and further increased the artistic quality of the orchestra.

 We selected award-winning conductor Lawrence Golan as our conductor and music director when Adam departed in 2013.
-Lawrence, a professor and music director at the University of Denver’s Lamont School of Music, continues to produce innovative and quality programming, delighting our musicians and audiences alike.
+Lawrence, a professor and music director at the University of Denver’s Lamont School of Music, led DPO on international tours to China and Germany and established the International Conducting Workshop, which has featured guest conductors such as Robert Spano, Diane Wittry, Gary Lewis, and Donald Schleicher.
+Lawrence Golan stepped down as Music Director in 2024, and DPO is currently conducting a competitive conductor search.
+Lawrence continues to serve as our Music Director Laureate.